 You will also know which stories you will not mention.
 This is good.
 You will never be able to clearly reference all of your achievements within the word limit - far better to focus on a handful and extract multiple traits from each.

 Next: In the next video I’ll give you tips for how to structure your essays and the kind of language you should use to stay within the word limit.

-I help determined applicants get admitted to top business schools.
-Get in touch if I can help you with your application.
+We help determined applicants get admitted to top business schools.
+Get in touch to strengthen your MBA application.
 Book a chat here